Chris Benoit: Championship pursuits and reigns (2002–2003)

-During the first WWF draft, he was the third wrestler picked by Vince McMahon to be part of the new SmackDown! roster, although still on the injured list.
-However, when he returned, he did so as a member of the Raw roster.
-On his first night back, he turned heel again and aligned himself with Eddie Guerrero, and he feuded with Stone Cold Steve Austin briefly.
-Benoit defeated Rob Van Dam on the July 29, 2002 edition of Raw to become Intercontinental Champion for the fourth time.
-He and Guerrero were then moved to SmackDown! during a storyline "open season" on wrestler contracts, with Benoit taking his newly won belt with him.
-Van Dam defeated Benoit at SummerSlam and returned the title to Raw.
+During the first WWF draft, Benoit was the third wrestler picked by Vince McMahon to be part of the new SmackDown! roster, although still on the injured list.
+However, when Benoit returned, he did so as a member of the Raw roster, turning heel by aligning himself with Eddie Guerrero.
+Benoit and Guerrero lost to the Dudley Boyz (Bubba Ray and Spike) in an elimination tables match at Vengeance on July 21.
+The following week on Raw, Benoit defeated Rob Van Dam to become Intercontinental Champion for the fourth and final time.
+Benoit and Guerrero were then moved to SmackDown! during a storyline "open season" on wrestler contracts, with Benoit taking the Intercontinental Championship to SmackDown!.
+Van Dam defeated Benoit at SummerSlam on August 25 and returned the title to Raw.